Chukotka Autonomous Okrug

 Chukotka is primarily populated by ethnic Russians, Chukchi, and other indigenous peoples.
 It is the only autonomous okrug in Russia that is not included in, or subordinate to, another federal subject, having separated from Magadan Oblast in 1992.
 It is home to Lake Elgygytgyn, an impact crater lake, and Anyuyskiy, an extinct volcano.
 The village of Uelen is the easternmost settlement in Russia and the closest substantial settlement to the United States (Alaska).

-The autonomous okrug covers an area of over 737700 km2, and is the seventh-largest federal subject in Russia, although the vast region has a population of only 50,526.
+The autonomous okrug covers an area of over 737700 km2, and is the seventh-largest federal subject in Russia.
+However, it has a population of only 50,526.
 Chukotka is the second-least-populated federal subject, and the least densely populated federal subject in Russia.
-The region is the northeasternmost region of Russia, and since the Alaska Purchase, it has been the only part of Russia lying partially in the Western Hemisphere.
+The region is the northeasternmost region of Russia, and since the sale of Alaska in 1867, it has been the only part of Russia lying partially in the Western Hemisphere.

 Geography

 Chukotka is bordered in the north by the Chukchi Sea and the East Siberian Sea, which are part of the Arctic Ocean; in the east by the Bering Strait and the Bering Sea, part of the Pacific Ocean; in the south by Kamchatka Krai and Magadan Oblast; and in the west by the Sakha Republic.
 The Chukchi Peninsula projects eastward forming the Bering Strait between Siberia and the Alaska Peninsula, and encloses the north side of the Gulf of Anadyr.
 The peninsula's easternmost point, Cape Dezhnev, is also the easternmost point of mainland Russia.

 Ecologically, Chukotka can be divided into three distinct areas: the northern Arctic desert, the central tundra, and the taiga in the south.
 About half of its area is above the Arctic Circle.
 This area is very mountainous, containing the Chukotsky Mountains (highest point Iskhodnaya) and the Anadyr Highlands.

 Chukotka's rivers spring from its northern and central mountains.
 The major rivers are: